mis-tools/pkg-conda-environment-for-image-processing/readme.md

 cp mounts/builddir/conda-environment-for-image-processing_installed.yml approved_files/
 rm -rf mounts && ./scripts/update_pkgs_in_conda_env_using_docker.sh

+git diff approved_files/conda-environment-for-image-processing_installed.yml  # to check if and what have changed

 # two phases needed because using env file _clean.yml and _installed.yml does not
 # produce files with same md5sums (package management conf files).